E.K. Nyame: Career

 He learnt Appiah Agyekum's style of playing guitar on radio and later in 1947, he joined the Appiah Agyekum's Band.
 He later left the band to form the E.K.'s Band two years after joining Appiah Agyekum's Band.

 E.K.'s Band was selected to accompany the Prime Minister of Ghana, Dr. Kwame Nkrumah, to Liberia in 1952.
 In the same year E.K. formed a concert party trio, merging it with his guitar band and E.K.
 Band, naming the group the Akan Trio.
 The early established concert parties were English-language songs imported from America and England, and played by European settlers.
 The music was western ballroom music, quicksteps, foxtrots and ragtimes that were learnt from the British Army marching bands.

 The Akan Trio sang highlife songs in Akan on concert party stages that were composed by Nyame himself; this had never been done before.
 His songs and plays had supported Nkrumah's movement for independence during the final years of British colonial rule.

-By 1975, Nyame had recorded about 400 78 rpm discs for companies like West African Decca, Queenophone and His Master's Voice (HMV) records building a reputation in West Africa.
+By 1975, Nyame had recorded about 400 78 rpm discs for companies like West African Decca, Queenophone and His Master's Voice building a reputation in West Africa.
 Nyame died in January 1977.
 He was given a state funeral with his body laid out on a golden bed.
 It is estimated that 10,000 people attended his funeral.